Half-robots?

 The Zeroth Law is never programmed into Giskard's brain, but instead is a rule he attempts to rationalize through pure metacognition; though he fails, he gives his successor, R. Daneel Olivaw, his telepathic abilities.
 Over the course of many thousand years, Daneel adapts himself to be able to fully obey the Zeroth Law.

-and Prelude to Foundation
+Foundation and Earth and Prelude to Foundation

 As Daneel formulates it, the Zeroth Law reads: "A robot may not harm humanity, or, by inaction, allow humanity to come to harm."
 A condition stating that the Zeroth Law must not be broken was added to the original Laws.